Dhruv-Techapps/acf-docs/README.md

 This google chrome extension is used to auto click anything (link or button) on any website

+# Whats new
+* [Init-Wait](https://github.com/Dhruv-Techapps/auto-click/wiki/init-wait) is used by extension to wait for # of secs wait before it starts first click.
+Many website takes time to load and init-wait can help extension to wait for page to load.
+* `Retry` Auto click extension will retry for 5 attempts to find given xPath within page.
+After which extension will skip that record.

 ## How to use
 1. Right click app icon and select `Options`
 2. Enter `Init-Wait`,`URL`, [xPath](https://github.com/Dhruv-Techapps/auto-click/wiki/xPath), `Interval`, `Count`
 3. If you need another confiuration just click `Add New`
 4. Thats it everything is done.
-5. No need to run / start. just open the website or click `Check` link
+5. No need to run / start. just open the website for which you did configuration

 Still have Question check [Q&A](https://github.com/Dhruv-Techapps/auto-click/wiki/Q&A)